Code-Institute-Submissions/guess-country-by-flag/README.md

 # Guess The Flag game

- A `form` based "riddle me this" game where players are presented with an image of a random flag and have to guess which country it belongs to.
+ A "riddle me this" based game where players are presented with an image of a random flag and have to guess which country it belongs to.

  ## Features